NYUAD-IM/Project-Studio/README.md

 Final Project
 -------------
 At the end of the 7 weeks, each student will be required to publicly present their work.
 The final project is expected to demonstrate a working proof of concept.
 The final project will be evaluated based on:
-* the student's initial projects brief
+* Initial project brief
-* weekly assignment updates and progress
+* Weekly assignment updates and progress
-* the mid-term project results
+* Mid-term project test results
+* Implementation of class feedback

 Schedule
 --------